lolobored/bank-statements/README.md

 The AMEX scraping is dedicated to my specific needs: I have only one account at AMEX.
 This would need to be refined for other needs.

-### Metrobank

-The Metrobank scraping is dedicated to my specific needs: I have 2 account at Metro and the second one is a Credit Card one.
-This would need to be refined for other needs.

 ## JSON File

 A sample of the JSON file defining the configuration per bank can be found in src/main/resources.